-Russell joined the Mercedes junior driver programme in 2017 and completed his first test Formula 1 test in Budapest of that year.
+Russell joined the Mercedes junior driver programme in 2017 and completed his first Formula 1 test in Budapest that year.

-In 2018, Russell took the Formula 2 title whilst also in position as Mercedes' reserve driver - a role he shared with Pascal Wehrlein.
+In 2018, Russell took the Formula 2 title while also in position as Mercedes' reserve driver, a role he shared with Pascal Wehrlein.

 Russell joined Williams as the reigning F2 champion in 2019 on a three-year deal.

-In his first two years with Williams, Russell failed to score a point but earned himself the nickname of 'Mr Saturday' for his ability to frequently escape Q1 and place his Williams inside the top 15 on the grid.
+In his first two years with Williams, Russell failed to score a point but earned himself the nickname 'Mr. Saturday' for his ability to frequently escape Q3 and place his Williams inside the top 15 on the grid.

-2021 was the year points finally came for Russell at Williams, with the Briton somehow was even more impressive in qualifying.
+2021 was the year points finally came for Russell at Williams, when he was even more impressive in qualifying.

-The highlight of the year was his second in qualifying in Belgium that turned out to be good enough for a first podium when the race was waved off after two laps.
+The highlight of the year was his second in qualifying in Belgium which turned out to be good enough for a first podium when the race was waved off after two laps.

 His performances across the year earned Williams eighth in the constructors' standings and a step up to Mercedes for 2022.

-When Lewis Hamilton was sidelined for the Sakhir Grand Prix after testing positive for Covid-19, Mercedes called on Russell to substitute for the championship-winning driver.
+In 2020, when Lewis Hamilton was sidelined for the Sakhir Grand Prix after testing positive for COVID-19, Mercedes called on Russell to substitute for the championship-winning driver.

 Russell was narrowly beaten by Valtteri Bottas in qualifying but he looked comfortable at the front of the field during the race.